 5. It strengthens the relationship between a manager and their direct reports

-How do you know if you need it?
-You and your workplace could benefit from using performance management software if you have experienced any of the following scenarios:
+How do you know if your human resources department needs it?
+You and your workplace could benefit from using employee performance management software if you have experienced any of the following scenarios:

 1. Your company’s employees are frustrated after their performance reviews.
 Maybe you’ve noticed that, whenever performance review time comes around, everybody at the office gets crabby.
-People start complaining: Their managers don’t explain what they want from them, or give them specific feedback, or didn’t give them time to explain their point of view.
+People start complaining: Their managers don’t explain performance expectations, or give them specific feedback on their individual performance, or didn’t give them time to explain their point of view with a self-evaluation.
 Their performance reviews surprised them, and they’re upset and defensive about it.

 Performance reviews are a crucial component of a successful business.
+Doing them effectively is should be part of your company's business strategy.
 If your company only conducts them once a year, managers might not get into the habit of giving constructive feedback, and employees might find themselves caught off guard by a critical comment.
-To really make a workplace run smoothly, managers and employees should meet regularly to talk about performance, concerns, and goals.
+Having a bad experience with performance reviews will hamper employee engagement and overall talent management at the company.
+An underdeveloped performance management solution won't help managers, and might cause top performers to leave.
+To really make a workplace run smoothly, managers and employees should get used to the process of performance management.
+They should meet regularly to talk about the employee's performance, career development, and goal setting.
 If you decide to switch up your performance review system, keeping track of reviews, meetings, and feedback can be daunting—unless, of course, you decide to use a performance management software to help streamline your approach.

-A continuous feedback system would help employees get feedback regularly from their coworkers and managers, so they know what they’re doing well.
+A continuous feedback system would help employees get 360-degree feedback regularly from their fellow team members, so everyone knows how they're developing when it comes to their individual performance.
 Setting goals would mean managers and employees would be clear on expectations from both.
 Finally, 1:1s and status updates will give managers a chance to look at what and how employees are doing by having regular, nondisruptive check-in times.
 On that note...

 But when another review comes, it’s hard for the manager to remember what they said, and it’s equally hard for the employee to keep track.
-The performance review process is incomplete without access to at least some of that feedback -- and that feedback might be essential to knowing whether your employee has improved since receiving that feedback.
+The performance review process is incomplete without access to at least some of that feedback -- and that feedback might be essential to tracking employee development since they received that feedback.
 It’s great if an employee is doing well, but it’s just as great to see them responding well to criticism and growing within their role.

 It’s also a loss when positive feedback isn’t public.
 Public praise gives the employee the recognition they deserve and helps coworkers and peers understand what other employees are contributing to the company.
 Another benefit of an employee performance management system is that the process is streamlined, all in one place, and can be integrated with more public channels such as Slack.

-Having all those elements in one platform can make performance reviews and promotion discussions a lot easier than trying to remember it all or going through old emails and Slack messages.
-You don’t have to think about keeping track of feedback, or the repercussions ofnotkeeping track of it, because you can integrate that work into company culture.
+Having all those elements in one platform can make performance reviews, career development, and promotion discussions a lot easier than trying to remember it all or going through old emails and Slack messages.
+You don’t have to think about keeping track of feedback, or the repercussions of not keeping track of it, because you can integrate that work into company culture.
 Performance management software can help systematize both reviews and feedback, and make the process of soliciting and giving feedback routine.

 So: how do you get to that point of open communication?
 The obvious answer is to get people talking -- but you have to encourage them to do it so often that it becomes a regular practice.
 The problem with annual reviews is the fact that they’re, well, only once a year.
-If managers give their employees feedback regularly, the prospect of criticism will be less frightening—to employeesandmanagers.
-By installing a feedback culture -- regular one-on-ones and check-ins and encouraging both praise and constructive feedback, regular communication will make a huge difference.
+If managers give their employees feedback regularly, the prospect of criticism will be less frightening—to employees and managers.
+By installing a feedback culture -- regular one-on-ones and check-ins and encouraging both praise and constructive feedback -- regular communication will become much easier.
 Employees will stay updated on their manager’s expectations, and managers will be able to check in regularly with employees’ work without disrupting their work flow.
-Finally, when people talk regularly and openly, they have a chance to foster the openness and trust that psychological safety is made of.
+Finally, when people talk regularly and openly, they have a chance to discuss the employee's professional development and foster the openness and trust that psychological safety is made of.

 But if you don’t have a regular system to provide and keep track of feedback, installing a feedback culture within your company culture is an uphill battle.